nymous/pydantic-vault/README.md

 To authenticate using the [Kubernetes auth method][vault-auth-kubernetes], you need to pass a role to your Settings class.

-Pydantic-vault reads this information from the following sources (in descending order of priority):
+Pydantic-Vault reads this information from the following sources (in descending order of priority):
   - the `vault_kubernetes_role` configuration field in your `Settings.Config` class, which must be a `str`
   - the `VAULT_KUBERNETES_ROLE` environment variable